Updated November 1st 2019

 - Keep an eye on currency markets, especially around the key dates mentioned at the start of this article.
 Big announcements and the uncertainty that surrounds them will often trigger changes in the market.

-- Safeguard your foreign currency and add Rate Guard to your purchase in store.
+- Safeguard your foreign currency and add Rate Move Guarantee to your purchase in store.
 It’s free, and if the rate improves within 14 days we will refund the difference*.

 The main thing is to stay as up to date as you possibly can from a number of different sources relating to Brexit.
-We’re really getting down to the business end leading up to October 31st and fluctuations in the AUD, GBP and EUR are likely to be more pronounced during this time.
+We’re really getting down to the business end and fluctuations in the AUD, GBP and EUR are likely to be more pronounced during this time.

 Nobody has all the answers when it comes to currency forecasting and anyone that says they do should be able to give you that week’s Gold Lotto numbers as well.
 Watch the news, follow Donald Trump’s tweets, the Reserve Bank of Australia, the Bank of England and keep up to date with our AUD updates and you might just save yourself enough dollars for some extra fun on your trip!